-Six meetings of the supervisory board were held in the financial year 2017.
+Six meetings of the supervisory board were held in the financial year 2018.

-At each ordinary meeting of the supervisory board, with the exception of the meeting of 17 May 2017, the monthly developments of the balance sheet and the income statement were presented and reports were given on individual risk types and the bank's total risk; the status of individual bank subsidiaries in Central and Eastern Europe was discussed and quarterly reports were delivered on the areas audited and on the internal audit department's material audit findings pursuant to section 42 para 3 of the Austrian Banking Act.
+At the ordinary meetings of the supervisory board the respective monthly developments of the balance sheet and the income statement were presented and reports were given on individual risk types and the bank's total risk; the status of individual bank subsidiaries in Central and Eastern Europe was discussed and quarterly reports were delivered on the areas audited and on the internal audit department's material audit findings pursuant to section 42 para 3 of the Austrian Banking Act.
 The chairpersons of the committees reported on the main topics dealt with by the committees since the last supervisory board meeting.
-A recurring topic at supervisory board meetings in 2017 was reports on current regulatory developments in the banking environment and their impacts on Erste Group.
+A recurring topic at supervisory board meetings in 2018 was reports on current regulatory developments in the banking environment and their impacts on Erste Group.
 The management board regularly presented proposals to the supervisory board that required its approval under the law, the articles of association and internal rules.

-At the meeting of 29 March 2017, the financial statements and the management report 2016, the consolidated financial statements and consolidated management report as well as the (consolidated) corporate governance report 2016 were reviewed; the auditors' reports were discussed and the financial statements 2016 were adopted in accordance with the recommendation of the audit committee.
-Furthermore, the resolutions proposed for the annual general meeting were discussed and approved.
-It was also decided to propose PwC Wirtschaftsprüfung GmbH to the annual general meeting on 17 May 2017 as an additional auditor of the (consolidated) financial statements for the financial year 2018.
-In addition, a report was delivered on current developments at Erste Bank Hungary Zrt., the supervisory board's report to the annual general meeting was approved and the annual report of the supervisory board on loans to board members pursuant to section 28 para 4 of the Austrian Banking Act as well as the list prepared pursuant to C-Rule 82a Austrian CCG were each taken note of.
+At the meeting of 22 March 2018, the financial statements and the management report 2017, the consolidated financial statements and consolidated management report as well as the (consolidated) corporate governance report 2017 and the (consolidated) non-financial report 2017 were reviewed; the auditors' reports as well as the report of the audit committee pursuant section 63a para 4 (5) of BWG were discussed and the financial statements for 2017 were adopted in accordance with the recommendation of the audit committee.
+It was also decided to propose PwC Wirtschaftsprüfung GmbH to the annual general meeting on 14 May 2018 as an additional auditor of the (consolidated) financial statements for the financial year 2019.
+In addition, a report was presented on Erste Group's brands, the annual report of Group Compliance and the annual report of the supervisory board on loans to board members pursuant to section 28 para 4 of the Austrian Banking Act as well as the list prepared pursuant to C-Rule 82a of the Austrian CCG were each taken note of.
+The report on the assessment of the effectiveness of the risk management was submitted to the supervisory board by the chairman of the audit committee.
+The supervisory board performed a self-evaluation as well as an evaluation of the management board pursuant to section 29 of the Austrian Banking Act and C-Rule 36 of the Austrian CCG and approved changes to the internal rules of the audit committee.